eloluap/discord-server-boost-listener/README.md

 # discord-server-boost-listener
-Discord Bot which listens for role changes to log who started or stopped boosting your Server and automatically removes a reaction on a reaction roles message from someone who stopped boosting your server.
+Discord Bot which listens for role changes to log (in german) in a discord channel who started or stopped boosting your Server and automatically removes a reaction on a reaction roles message from someone who stopped boosting your server.

 Requires a .env file with:
 - BOT_TOKEN=\<Your Bot Token\>